 - You can also freeze them to use for smoothies.

 Wash with a vinegar wash, rinse, remove the stem and let them dry on a paper towel.
 Once dry place in a single layer and freeze on a cookie sheet.
-When frozen, place in a freezer bag.
+Once frozen, place in a freezer bag.

 Strawberries will last about a year in the freezer, after that they will start to get freezer burn.
 You can avoid this by vacuum sealing them.